The Book of Magic

 When determining what kind of spells a cleric will utilize, either during character generation or later on, it is important to keep in mind the general goals and personality of the cleric's god.
 For instance, if said deity is a god of thunder, it's more likely than not that a cleric will receive the use of spells that are of a loud and obvious nature (like eldritch bolts), as opposed to stealthy and underhanded magic (like invisibility).

 An advantage of being a god's cleric is that one need not lurk about tombs and old libraries in order to learn spells.
 A god, if it wants its priests to be effective, will simply impart the knowledge necessary to use a spell into their minds.
-Sure, their priests still have to pay the Fortune point cost for such spells, but this makes the learning process that much easier.
+Sure, their priests still have to pay the Karma point cost for such spells, but this makes the learning process that much easier.
 Of course, there's a potential bad side to this.

 For one thing, the spell advancement of a priest is totally dependent on the whims of his or her god.
-If one's deity doesn't think them worthy of the new spell they've saved up their Fortune for, the priest just might not get it (though they won't lose the requisite Fortune, mind you).
+If one's deity doesn't think them worthy of the new spell they've saved up their Karma for, the priest just might not get it (though they won't lose the requisite Karma, mind you).
 The same applies if said deity simply doesn't want a body to gain a certain spell.
 At this point, the priest is essentially out of luck.